 This notification must be followed within three (3) working days by submission of a Violation of Compliance with Water Quality Control Plan Report.

-Examples of noncompliance events include, but not limited to: lack of treatment following a rain event, discharges causing a visible plume in a water of the state, and water contact with uncured concrete described in the toxic and hazardous materials section of this General Order.
+Examples of noncompliance events include but are not limited to: lack of treatment following a rain event, discharges causing a visible plume in a water of the state, and water contact with uncured concrete described in the toxic and hazardous materials section of this General Order (Section IV.F.23).

+Water Board staff may require additional water quality monitoring based on the discharge constituents and/or related water quality objectives and beneficial uses.

-Erosion and Sediment Control Plan: All Dischargers that propose soil disturbing activities shall develop and implement an Erosion and Sediment Control Plan for proposed project activities.
+Erosion and Sediment Control Plan: All Dischargers that propose soil disturbing activities, shall develop and implement an Erosion and Sediment Control Plan for proposed project activities.
 Category B projects must submit the Erosion and Sediment Control Plan with the NOI unless the discharger has a programmatic Erosion and Sediment Control Plan that was previously approved by the applicable Water Board.
-If a programmatic plan is used, supplemental site-specific information must be included with the NOI, as needed, to address the site-specific details listed below.
+If a programmatic plan is used, supplemental site-specific information must be included with the NOI to address the site-specific details listed below.

-The Erosion and Sediment Control Plan shall include:
+The Erosion and Sediment Control Plan shall include a description of the:

-A description of the 1)

-project activity type(s) and construction methods; 2) project activity start and end-point locations; 3) acreage of proposed: ground disturbance, temporary impacts to waters of the state, and permanent impacts to waters of the state; 4) the volume of planned fill for each activity; and 5) BMPs implemented in the project area.
+project activity type(s) and construction methods;

+project activity start and end-point locations;

+acreage of proposed: soil disturbance, temporary impacts to waters of the state, and permanent impacts to waters of the state;
-For access route work activities, also detail the 1) number of proposed newly constructed and/or reconstructed watercourse crossings; 2) standards (e.g. Handbook for Forest, Ranch, and Rural Roads) and 100-year storm flows design accommodations (including the standards for the maximum and minimum rock sizes for fill prim (e.g. bank) armoring); 3) culvert size; and 4) hydrologically disconnected drainage structure types, including critical dips and roadside ditches, and their respective spacing distances.

-Identify the significant existing and potential Controllable Sediment Discharge Sources (CSDS) within the proposed project area.
-A Controllable Sediment Discharge Source meets all the following conditions:

-Was caused or affected by anthropogenic activity,

-Is under the Discharger’s ownership and/or control, and

-Can be treated through implementation of management measures.

-The Erosion and Sediment Control Plan shall 1) list each Controllable Sediment Discharge Source; 2) include photograph(s) and a narrative description of each Controllable Sediment Discharge Source; and 3) specify whether each occurrence is currently discharging or has potential to erode.
+the volume of planned fill for each activity; and

-The Erosion and Sediment Control Plan shall describe treatment BMPs to prevent or reduce erosion and prevent a discharge of sediment and other waste to waters of the state.
+BMPs to prevent or reduce erosion and prevent a discharge of sediment and other waste to waters of the state implemented in the project area.
 If work is proposed on unstable areas or saturated soils include BMPs specific to working in those conditions.

+For access route work activities, also detail the:

+number of proposed newly constructed and/or reconstructed watercourse crossings;

+ID of new and/or reconstructed roads, and the road lengths;

+standards (e.g. Handbook for Forest, Ranch, and Rural Roads) and 100-year storm flows design accommodations (including the standards for the maximum and minimum rock sizes for fill prim (e.g. bank) armoring);

+culvert size; and

+hydrologically disconnected drainage structure types, including critical dips and roadside ditches, and their respective spacing distances.

-Where the activities are planned on unstable slopes, the Executive Officer or Executive Director may require the submission a geotechnical analysis, conducted by a licensed professional, that includes 1) subsurface profile and conditions, 2) potential land subsidence, 3) potential slope failure, and 4) potential and existing geologic hazards.
+Where the activities are planned on unstable slopes, the Executive Officer or Executive Director may require the submission a geotechnical analysis, conducted by a licensed professional, that includes:

+subsurface profile and conditions;

+potential land subsidence;

+potential slope failure; and

+potential and existing geologic hazards.

-Dischargers shall implement the Erosion and Sediment Control Plan.
+Dischargers shall implement the approved Erosion and Sediment Control Plan.

-Controllable Sediment Discharge Sources Monitoring

-and Reporting: Dischargers shall conduct Controllable Sediment Discharge Source monitoring and reporting until the project area is stabilized as follows and as detailed in Attachment C:
+Erosion and Sediment Control Plan Inspections and Reporting: Dischargers that propose soil disturbing activities shall conduct inspections and reporting until the project area is stabilized as follows and as detailed in Attachment D: